 Interesting!!
 Isn't it?
-Yes, Vue.js has started gaining popularity because of the famous companies have already started using it in real time.
+Yes, Vue.js has started gaining popularity because famous companies have already started using it in real-time.

 Getting Started with Vue

-So, I hope you have gained the whole lot of interest in knowing more about this framework.
+So, I hope you have gained a whole lot of interest in knowing more about this framework.
 Let’s quickly move to the prerequisites for Vue.js!!

-According to me, to learn anything not only technologies, the but first thing you require is also your Interest.
-Now, next thing which comes in our mind is which IDE shall I use.
+According to me, to learn anything not only technologies, but the first thing you require is also your Interest.
+Now, the next thing which comes to our mind is which IDE shall I use.
 Right?
-Yes, you can use any editor of your choice Like Sublime Text, Visual Studio Code etc. But I prefer using Visual Studio Code developing the app because it is free, it has various extension availability, moreover, typescript snippet is there which will add frequently used code snippets.
+Yes, you can use any editor of your choice Like Sublime Text, Visual Studio Code, etc. But I prefer using Visual Studio Code to develop the app because it is free, it has various extension availability, moreover, typescript snippet is there which will add frequently used code snippets.

 Once the choice regarding IDE is done.
-Next is to install Vue CLI to your machine.
-Before installing Vue CLI, NODE.JS version 8.9 or above and NPM is required.
+Next is to install Vue CLI on your machine.
+Before installing Vue CLI, NODE.JS version 8.9 or above and NPM are required.
 You can download node from the site:

-https://nodejs.org/en/ NPM comes along with Node, so installing node will install Node and NPM at once.
+https://nodejs.org/en/ NPM comes along with Node, so installing nodes will install Node and NPM at once.